ucsdsysnet/Rosebud/README.md

 The Makefile can used to run other tests, and it gets parameters for how many cores to be enabled and programmed (*ENABLE*), and how many cores to receive packets (*RECV*). *ENABLE* and *RECV* are in one-hot representation. *DEBUG* sets which debug register to be monitored, *DEV* sets the desired card (e.g., if more than one is used), and *TEST* sets the program to be loaded. *OUT_FILE* sets the name of output csv log file.
 As an example and to run our tests, ```make do``` runs the scripts in order: compile the program, firmware load, and start the monitoring process.
 Finally, The *run_latency* script is used for our latency measurement which uses tcpdump and runs the code for different packet sizes.

 You can do Make do for the the default code, which is a forwarder between the two ports, so if you feed the ports from the 100G NICs, you should see bytes/packets in the output.

-## Adding accelerators:
-Some example accelerators can be found in fpga_src/accel:
-*	<ins>pigasus_sme</ins>: Ported Pigasus string matcher accelerator
-*	<ins>hash</ins>: a hash accelerator for TCP/UDP headers
-*	<ins>ip_matcher</ins>: from-scratch firewall accelerator
-*	The <ins>archive</ins> directory has our older accelerators such as string matcher based on Aho–Corasick algorithm.

-Note that each of these directories have the rtl for the Verilog code, c for the program code, tb for simulations, and python if there are some scripts to generate the Verilog code.

-To connect any accelerator to a RSU, you can use the Verilog interface provided in the accelerator wrapper, for example fpga_src/accel/ip_matcher/rtl/accel_wrap_firewall.v, and simply instantiate your accelerators and set the register MMIO.

 ## Customizing RISCV:
 The generated RISCV Verilog code is placed at fpga_src/lib/Shire/rtl/VexRiscv.v.
 If you want to configure it differently, go to fpga_src/VexRiscv and do make edit to open the tailored configuration file.
 After updating the configuration file, doing make in fpga_src/VexRiscv  builds the riscv, and doing make copy copies it to the proper place (fpga_src/lib/Shire/rtl/VexRiscv.v).